Colorado Appoints Natural Medicine Advisory Board to Shape Psychedelic Program

 Stay tuned to Psychedelic Week for more news on Colorado’s Natural Medicine Advisory Board.

-*The views expressed on Psychedelic Week do not represent the views of Harvard University, POPLAR at the Petrie-Flom Center at Harvard Law School, Florida State University, or the Florida State University College of Law.
+*The views expressed on Psychedelic Week do not represent the views of POPLAR at the Petrie-Flom Center at Harvard Law School, Yale Law School, Florida State University College of Law, or any other entity with which the author is associated.
 Psychedelic Week is an independent project unaffiliated with these programs and institutions.

-Mason Marks, MD, JD is the Florida Bar Health Law Section Professor at the Florida State University College of Law.
+Mason Marks, MD, JD is a Visiting Professor of Law at Harvard Law School and the Florida Bar Health Law Section Professor at Florida State University College of Law.
 He is the senior fellow and project lead of the Project on Psychedelics Law and Regulation (POPLAR) at the Petrie-Flom Center at Harvard Law School and an affiliated fellow at the Information Society Project at Yale Law School.
 Marks teaches constitutional law, administrative law, drug law, and psychedelic law.
-Before moving to Florida, he served on the Oregon Psilocybin Advisory Board where he chaired its Licensing Subcommittee.
+Before moving to Florida, he served on Oregon’s Psilocybin Advisory Board where he chaired its Licensing Subcommittee.
 Marks has drafted drug policies for state and local lawmakers.
 His forthcoming book on psychedelic law and politics will be published by Yale University Press.
 He tweets at @MasonMarksMD and @PsychedelicWeek.